QueNerguy/WikiQuedia/content/I Notes/Differential Calulus/Vector Valued Ordinary Differential Equations.md

 $$
 \vec{\textbf{x}}_p = X \int X^{-1} \: \vec{\textbf{f}}(t) \: dt
 $$

+#### Repeating Eigenvalues
+When solving the characteristic equation it may happen that

 #### Complex Solutions
 Trying to find the [eigenvalues](Eigenvectors%20and%20Eigenvalues) for some real systems may yield imaginary eigenvalues as a result of the characteristic equation.
 For example see the characteristic equation